 Swim Beach Monitoring Program

 The City of Mercer Island's water quality testing program has been in effect since 2003.
-For the past three years, the results from the testing program revealed very low quantities of bacteria in the water at our beaches.
+The results typically show very low quantities of bacteria in the water at our beaches.
 Water is tested weekly by King County staff for bacteria during the swim season (mid May through early September) and results are posted on the King County testing website.